@OITTTIOClone sources

 # /home/xyz/.spack/linux/compilers.yaml

-open config with editor (same effect to $EDITOR ~/.spack/linux/compilers.yaml
+open config with editor (same effect to $EDITOR ~/.spack/linux/compilers.yaml)

 spack config edit compilers

-example of entry (mix clang@8.0.0
+example of entry (mix clang@8.0.0 with gfortran)

 - compiler: